Bit-Apps-Pro/file-manager/readme.txt

 = Coming Soon =

-+ **Frontend:** Enable Library File Manager plugin for frontend users.
++ **Frontend:** Enable Bit File Manager plugin for frontend users.
-+ **Shortcode Support:** Shortcode support for Library File Manager to post it anywhere on your website.
++ **Shortcode Support:** Shortcode support for Bit File Manager to post it anywhere on your website.
 + **Personal User Folder:** Every user has personal/private folder.
 + **Public User Folder:** All the user can share a common folder.
 + **User Role Folder:** User with same role can have common shared folder.